resonatehq-examples/example-openai-deep-research-agent-ts/README.md

-# Deep Research Assistant
+# Deep Research Agent

-A distributed, recursive Deep Research Agent powered by Resonate and OpenAI.
-This example demonstrates how complex, distributed agentic applications can be implemented with simple code.
+A Research Agent powered by Resonate and OpenAI.
+The Research Agent is a distributed, recursive agent that breaks a research topic into subtopics, researches each subtopic recursively, and synthesizes the results.

-## Use Case
+<video src="doc/research-agent.mov" controls width="100%"></video>

-Given a topic, the Deep Research Agent decomposes the topic into subtopics, and recursively invokes itself (via OpenAI parallel tool calling) on each subtopic.
+This example demonstrates how complex, distributed agentic applications can be implemented with simple code in Resonate's Distributed Async Await.

 ---